 It makes salvation something to be achieved by our own effort.
 I must make sure I understand just right.
 I must make sure I confess just right.
 I have to know by whose authority I’m being immersed.
 It’s all about what I must do.
 It’s all on us!
 It’s up to us to get it just right and puts the focus on our own efforts instead of professing that it is God who does the saving.
 For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God Eph 2:8 ESV

 It makes flawless comprehension the basis of salvation.
 We aren’t saved because of our understanding of immersion, we are saved because of God’s promise.
 God promised to save all who have faith and penitence who have been immersed.
+Notice that Acts 2:38 says nothing about the essentiality of a person's understanding, rather it promises an outcome!
 No one expects a person turning to the Lord to have perfect faith, nor is it expected that they will have a perfect repentance.
 Yet, we expect people to have a perfect understanding of immersion.
 People who have been Christians in the Churches of Christ for decades continue to learn things about immersion that they didn’t know before.
 Does their incomplete understanding mean they have never really been saved?